matrix-org/matrix-spec-proposals/proposals/4210-remove-legacy-mentions.md

 Additionally, the `contains_display_name` push rule condition is deprecated.

+Including an empty `m.mentions` key is still required for clients that are aware of intentional mentions, as omitting it would cause current clients to assume messages are not using intentional mentions.

 ## Potential issues
 Users using old clients (which don't send intentional mentions) will no longer be able to mention users on up-to-date clients/servers.